opensearch-project/documentation-website/_search-plugins/searching-data/retrieve-specific-fields.md

 # Retrieve specific fields

 When you run a basic search in OpenSearch, by default, the original JSON objects that were used during indexing are also returned in the response for each hit in the `_source` object.
-This can lead to large amounts of data transferred through the network, increasing latency and cost.
-There are different ways to limit the responses to only the required information.
+This can lead to large amounts of data being transferred through the network, increasing latency and costs.
+There are several ways to limit the responses to only the required information.

 <!-- vale off -->
 ## Disabling _source